mwaskom/PyROI/doc/source/extracting_data.rst

 For volume atlases, the atlas images are sampled from anatomical space (where voxels are 1mm isotropic) to native functional space (where voxel size depends on the scan parameters).
-Before this resampling happens, the mean functional scan for the analysis paradigm is registered to the T1 image using Freesurfer's bbregister program.
+Before this resampling happens, the mean functional scan for the analysis paradigm must be registered to the T1 image using Freesurfer's bbregister program.

-Registration can take quite a bit of time, however, so the default behavior for the ``make_atlas()`` method is only to create a registration matrix if it is not found.
+If a registration matrix file template was included in the config file, this matrix will be used.
+Otherwise, PyROI will create one.
+Registration can take quite a bit of time, however, so the default behavior for the :meth:`make_atlas` method is only to create a registration matrix if it is not found.
 This behavior can be controlled with the ``reg`` argument of the method.
 By default it is set to ``1``; setting it to ``2`` will cause all registration matrices to be created, overwriting any that might